-As we approach the 1-year mark of COVID-19 being declared a pandemic, I’ve been thinking a lot about the past year.
-If we’re ever rid of this virus, I still don’t think the world will go back to normal or the way it was before.
+As the world begins to emerge from COVID-19, I’ve been giving a lot to the past nearly-three years.
+If we’re ever truly rid of this virus, I still can’t imagine that everything will go back to normal, like the pre-pandemic days.
 Instead, we will have a “new normal”, though it’s still uncertain what that might look like.
-I’m not sure the world will ever be the same as it was before COVID-19…
+I’m not sure the world will ever be the same as it was before COVID-19.

-As I reflect on this last year, I think about all the stressors people have gone through.
+Despite restrictions easing, I will not be comfortable doing many things yet as my antibody levels are very low despite being fully vaccinated and I know a lot of people share this same discomfort, worry or anxiety.
 I work in children’s mental health and I’m seeing the emotional, physical and mental toll this is taking on children and members of their family in my everyday work.
-It is a stressful time!
+It has been an incredibly stressful time for everyone!

 What are some strategies you’ve used to manage your own stress amid the COVID-19 pandemic?